bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:00 AM CT, April 01</p>
+<p class="updated_time"> Latest data: 10:33 AM CT, April 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 49°, which is 30° *colder* than yesterday.
-Tomorrow is expected to be 20° **warmer** than today.
+Today's high is 48°, which is 32° *colder* than yesterday.
+Tomorrow is expected to be 22° **warmer** than today.

 Currently:

 - 44°
-- Breezy and Overcast
+- Overcast
-- 93% humidity
+- 96% humidity
 - 15 mph wind
-- 93% cloud cover
+- 96% cloud cover
 - 40 AQI 🟩
-- 0.57 inches of rain in the past 24 hours
+- 0.58 inches of rain in the past 24 hours
-- 0.95 inches of rain expected in the next 48 hours
+- 1.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>